-In the longer term, I hope to expand my investigations in political theology in the direction of a larger-scale project that would use the concept of the divine Trinity as the basis for a general theory of governance, investigating questions such as the relationship between sovereignty and law (in theological terms: the relationship between God’s absolute power and his commitment to a series of particular covenants with humanity) and between state and economy (in theological terms: God’s “direct,” visible agency in the form of the Son and his “indirect,” invisible agency in the form of the Holy Spirit), and between the Western and colonial spheres (correlating with the divine governance of the Chosen People as opposed to other human groups).
+In the longer term, I hope to expand my investigations in political theology in the direction of a larger-scale project that would use the concept of the divine Trinity as the basis for a general theory of governance, investigating questions such as the relationship between sovereignty and law (in theological terms: the relationship between God’s absolute power and his commitment to a series of particular covenants with humanity), between state and economy (in theological terms: God’s “direct,” visible agency in the form of the Son and his “indirect,” invisible agency in the form of the Holy Spirit), and between the Western and colonial spheres (correlating with the divine governance of the Chosen People as opposed to other human groups).
 In the summer of 2018, I presented a paper at an international conference in Munich that provided an initial sketch of the hypothesis motivating this research.
 An essay in What is Theology? develops the idea further with an emphasis on the centrality of race in modern colonial and postcolonial governance.